Large prime factors of well-distributed sequences: Introduction

 Here as usual $\Omega(d)$ is the number of prime factors of $d$ counted with multiplicity.
 Note that \eqref{eq:g_asymp} implies that $g(p^k) < 1$ except for finitely many primes $p$.

-Likewise note that we trivially have $N_d(x) \leq N(x)$, so that the condition for local uniformity is only meaningful for those integers $d$ with prime factors $p > C$.
+Likewise note that we trivially have $N_d(x) \leq N(x)$, so that the condition for congruence uniformity is only meaningful for those integers $d$ with prime factors $p > C$.

 It will typically be the case that $a_n$ is the indicator function of $n$ belonging to some subset of the integers, and in that case we will also describe that subset by the above terminology as long as there is no chance for confusion.

-Let us make the following brief remarks: (A) regularity entails that the subset being described is not lacunary; in (B) one may keep in mind the examples $g(d) = 1/d$ or $g(d) = 1/\phi(d)$; and (C) may be thought of as a more technical condition -- the reader may check it is trivially satisfied if the sequence $(a_n)$ is bounded and $N(x) \gg x/(\log x)^B$ for some $B$.
+\begin{remark} in (B) one may keep in mind the examples $g(d) = 1/d$ or $g(d) = 1/\phi(d)$; and (C) may be thought of as a more technical condition -- the reader may check that it is trivially satisfied if the sequence $(a_n)$ is bounded and $N(x) \gg x/(\log x)^B$ for some $B$. \end{remark}

 Examples of sequences satisfying these conditions are described by the following propositions.
 Throughout the paper, for a proposition $\mathfrak{A}$, we use the notation $\mathbf{1}[\mathfrak{A}]$ to be $1$ if $\mathfrak{A}$ is true and $0$ otherwise.